 ESO operates three unique world-class observing sites in northern Chile: La Silla, Paranal and Chajnantor (home to ALMA and APEX), and the ESO Headquarters are located in Garching, near Munich, Germany.

-At Paranal, ESO operates the Very Large Telescope, the world's most advanced visible-light astronomical observatory.
+At Paranal, ESO operates the Very Large Telescope, the world's most advanced visible-light astronomical observatory, and will host and operate the southern array of the Cherenkov Telescope Array, the world's largest and most sensitive high energy gamma-ray observatory.
 ESO is a major partner in ALMA, the largest astronomical project in existence.
-And on Cerro Armazones, ESO is building the 39-metre Extremely Large Telescope, which will become “the world's biggest eye on the sky” and whose operations will be fully integrated into the Paranal Observatory.
+And on Cerro Armazones, ESO is building the 39-metre Extremely Large Telescope (ELT), which will become "the world's biggest eye on the sky" and whose operations will be fully integrated into the Paranal Observatory.

 For its Executive Office of the Director General at the ESO offices in Santiago de Chile, ESO is advertising the position of Representative in Chile.

-The Representative in Chile formally represents ESO and its Director General in all matters and relations with Chilean governmental, regional and local authorities where ESO projects are located, as well as with the diplomatic missions representing ESO Member States in Chile.
+The Representative in Chile formally represents ESO and its Director General in all matters and relations with Chilean governmental, regional and local authorities where ESO facilities and observatory sites are located, as well as with the diplomatic missions representing ESO Member States in Chile.
 S/he also coordinates the representation of ESO's political and legal interests in Chile and promotes the positive relationship of ESO with Chile as a whole.

 Head of the Executive Office of the Director General.

-The position requires fluency in the English and Spanish languages.
+The position requires spoken and written fluency in the English and Spanish languages.
 Working knowledge of other languages would be an asset.

-ESO offers an attractive remuneration package including a competitive salary (tax free), comprehensive pension scheme and medical, educational and other social benefits, as well as financial support in relocating family members.
+We offer an attractive remuneration package including a competitive salary (tax free), comprehensive pension scheme and medical, educational and other social benefits, as well as financial help in relocating your family if needed.

 The contract is for a fixed term duration of three years, and is subject to successful completion of the probation period.
-There is a possibility of extension(s) subject to individual performance and organisational requirements, and as defined in the applicable policies and staff rules and regulations.
-For any further information, please visit http://www.eso.org/public/jobs/conditions/intstaff.
+There may be a possibility of extension(s) subject to individual performance and organisational requirements.
+For any further information, please visit ESO's conditions of employment.
+Please note that the contract policy and in particular the regulations concerning fixed-term and indefinite contracts are currently under review which may lead to changes in the contractual conditions applicable to this position.

 Santiago, Chile with regular duty trips, mainly to the ESO sites in northern Chile and with occasional trips to ESO Headquarters in Germany.